 Studies have found that "natural fragrances" can nonetheless contain synthetic compounds.
 Further, a review found that synthetic chemicals, derived from petroleum, constitute most of the raw materials used in fragrance formulations (Somogyi et al. 1998).

 Are "natural" or "organic" fragranced products any different?

-Emissions from products with "natural fragrance" or "organic fragrance" were not significantly different from the other products.
-All products with "natural" or "organic" fragrance emitted at least one chemical classified as toxic or hazardous under federal laws.
-The terms "natural" and "organic" are not regulated or defined in fragranced products.
+Not really.
+In Dr. Steinemann's research, emissions from products with "natural fragrance," "organic fragrance," or "essential oils" were not significantly different from regular fragranced products.
+All fragranced products tested emitted potentially hazardous compounds.
+The terms "natural" and "organic" are not regulated for fragranced products.

 What about essential oils?

-What about products with "perfume" or "parfum”—is that a fragrance?
+What about products with "perfume"—is that a fragrance mixture?

 Yes.
-Fragrance mixtures can also be called "perfume" or "parfum" (the French word for perfume).
+Fragrance mixtures can also be called "perfume" — or "parfum" or "aroma."

 These chemicals are classified as carcinogenic Hazardous Air Pollutants by the U.S. Environmental Protection Agency.
-The EPA's position on these carcinogens is that not even one molecule of exposure is safe or risk-free.
-Eleven of the products emitted one or more probable carcinogens (acetaldehyde, 1,4-dioxane, methylene chloride, and formaldehyde).
+The EPA's position is that not even one molecule of exposure is safe or risk-free.

 Can the products emit more than volatile organic compounds?